JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

 ZQ Calibration:
 - Per datasheet: "The ZQ should be connected to VDDQ through a 240Ω ± 1% resistor".
 - Done by R95.

+ZQ Calibration on Zynq:
+- R224 (240ohm) resistor to GND.

 Power:
 - Connect VDDQ, VDD2 to +1V1 rail.